tw4l/brunnhilde/README.md

 Generates aggregate reports of files in a directory based on input from Richard Lehane's [Siegfried](http://www.itforarchivists.com/siegfried).

 Brunnhilde runs Siegfried against a specified directory, loads the results into a sqlite3 database, and queries the database to generate reports to aid in triage, arrangement, and description of digital archives.

-### Reports
+Reports include information on:

-1. Sorted format list with count
-2. Sorted format and version list with count
-3. Sorted mimetype list with count
-4. Sorted list of last modified dates, by year, with count
-5. Files with Siegfried errors
-6. Files with Siegfried warnings
+* File formats
+* File format versions
+* Mimetypes
+* Last modified dates
-7. Unidentified files
+* Unidentified files
-8. Duplicates (based on Siegfried-generated md5 hash)
+* Siegfried warnings (e.g. file extension mismatches)
+* Siegfried errors (e.g. empty files)
+* Duplicates

-Reports are written as a single HTML file and as separate CSV files and put into a new directory named after the CSV filename passed to Brunnhilde in the second argument.
+Reports are written as a single HTML report and as separate CSV files.
+All outputs are placed into a new directory named after the filename passed to Brunnhilde as the second argument.

 ### Running Brunnhilde

 Brunnhilde takes two arguments:

 1. path of directory to scan
-2. basename for reports (e.g. accession number or other identifier)
+2. csv output filename (recommended practice: use accession number or other identifier)

-'python brunnhilde.py directory basename'
+'python brunnhilde.py directory filename.csv'

 ### Dependencies